All Episodes

 In every instance, they lost millions of dollars.

-Um, and what that and when you look at the pictures of these buildings, uh they're not temporary buildings, and they're all Greco-Roman, they're all the same style all over the world.
+And when you look at the pictures of these buildings, they're not temporary buildings and they're all Greco-Roman.

-I mean, what it appears to be is as if there was a culture, a society that existed that was being erased from history, and I know that sounds so you think they could like key geographical locations every year for the World's Fair as an excuse to destroy whatever to destroy what was there.
+And I know that sounds like they would create like key geographical locations every year for the World's Fair as an excuse to destroy whatever to destroy what was there.

-And to make it even more like it, but it's fascinating.
+And to make it even more difficult.

-The majority of state capitals in this country are made of a waterproof cement that was forgotten about until 2004.
+For example, one more thing on the subject is the majority of state capitals in this country are made of a waterproof cement that was forgotten about until 2004.

 In 2004, they were renovating one of these places and they found that the cement was harder than anything we know of today.